Washington, DC and Tallahassee, FL – A Florida judge ruled in favor of voters today, extending voter registration an additional week.

-Tuesday the League of Women Voters of Florida (LWVFL) against the Governor and Secretary of State for refusing to extend voter registration in the aftermath of Hurricane Matthew.
+Tuesday the League of Women Voters of Florida (LWVFL) filed a complaint against the Governor and Secretary of State for refusing to extend voter registration in the aftermath of Hurricane Matthew.
 Wednesday’s ruling cited the League’s argument that the National Voter Registration Act (NVRA) provides that voter registration cutoff dates may be no more than 30 days before an election.

 “We offer special congratulations to the hundreds of new citizens that will now be able to vote because of previously cancelled naturalization ceremonies,” Goodman added, referencing the impact Hurricane Matthew had on planned citizenship services.

 "This decision means that many more voters will be able to participate in our democracy," said Myrna Pérez, deputy director of the Brennan Center's Democracy Program who argued the case on behalf of the League.
 "The right to vote is fundamental, and this is an important outcome."